codingwith3dv/AlgVizard/Readme.md

 # Algorithm visualizer
+This website is an algorithm visualizer which will help people to understand algorithms by visualizing them.

-This is an algorithm visualizer made for the theme `Visualization` in Tech With Tim Code jam
+This website is made for the theme `Visualization` in Tech With Tim Code jam hosted at 2021 March

+## Features
 It can give you a basic understanding of algorithms which includes: